snapWONDERS/example-Go-client-to-snapWonders-API/README.md

 # Running the Go example
 Once everything above is setup you should be able to simply open the workspace folder with Visual Studio Code and run or debug it.
 Simply hit the default hot keys `F5` to start debugging or to run directly use `Ctrl+F5`.

-If you wish you can change and provide your own digital media to upload (images and/or videos) and change the `MEDIA_PATH_FILENAME` constant contained in the `main.go` file.
+If you wish, you can change and provide your own digital media to upload (images and/or videos) and change the `MEDIA_PATH_FILENAME` constant contained in the `main.go` file.
+Otherwise the sample image provided is just a photo of me that I use on my social media accounts.

-You should see the standard output like something like below:
+If all is well, then you should see the standard output to be something like below:

-Which provides similar information as per the snapWONDERS website:
+Which provides similar information as per the analyse results via the snapWONDERS website:

 # Documentation